is-project-4th-year/team-profile-site-the-agile-avenger/documentation.md

 ---

-## 2. What did you learn during the Githib lessons:
+## 2. What did you learn during the Github lessons:

 We learned how: